-The scope of this page includes balance system disorders in both pediatric and adult populations.
+The scope of this page includes balance system disorders across the life span.

 See the Balance System Disorders Evidence Map for summaries of the available research on this topic.

 A functioning balance system allows a person to move through the environment without falling and to be aware of one’s physical position in relation to gravity.
 The human balance system is complex.
 It includes input from and coordination of three sensory systems: vestibular, visual, and somatosensory.
 Disturbances to one or more of these systems may result in a balance system disorder, which can have a negative impact on balance and/or cause symptoms such as dizziness.